kent-rasmussen/azt/USAGE.md

 ## Subsequent Runs: Tone (Sort, and Follow Directions) ![Tone](images/T%20alone%20clear6_icon.png "Tone")
 ### Sorting progression: The Status Table
-Once you have done any sorting for the selected part of speech, to the right on the main window you will see a status pane, with groupings by syllable profile and check stage (for one part of speech and check type at a time).
-To see progress for another check type or part of speech, switch to that check type or part of speech.
+Once you have done any sorting for the selected lexical category, to the right on the main window you will see a status pane, with groupings by syllable profile and check stage (for one lexical category and check type at a time).
+To see progress for another check type or lexical category, switch to that check type or lexical category.

 The program is designed to step through the process relatively automatically; once things are set up, you should be able to just open the program, and click `Sort`.
 If you need a break, click `quit` on whatever window you're in, and your progress should be there when you return.

-You will, of course from time to time want to move to another part of speech or syllable profile, or check type.
+You will, of course from time to time want to move to another lexical category or syllable profile, or check type.
 Click on any cell in the status table to select that combination of profile and check/frame (this can also be done on the main window menus) and the next time you click `Sort` or `Record`, the appropriate data will be selected, and those changes saved to the preferences file.

 At some point you will likely want to give your sorting groups (within a ps-profile-frame) more meaningful names than the default (numbers).
 Until then, the status table gives you a count of the names, plus a count of the verified groups (w/+, in parentheses).
 Once you name a group, all groups for that ps-profile-frame will be listed separately, in the appropriate cell.
 If you don't like that, there is a context menu to "Hide group names," which will go back to just showing counts.
 In any case, the status table also indicates the presence of unsorted data in a group, via a preceding '!'.